N0tA1dan/rubberduckywifiexfil/README.md

 This will not work if you encode it online.

 You will need to flash your rubber ducky with the twin duck firmware

+To encode and flash firmware onto your rubber ducky, go to https://github.com/hak5darren/USB-Rubber-Ducky.